Validating API Requests

 if there are any problems, or

-should be specific to each operation where it is used.
-In this case, I’ve used a component parameter dryRunQueryParam,
+returns 204 if there are no problemsIt is hard to make a completely generic dryRun parameter component because the description should be specific to each operation where it is used.
+In this case, I’ve used a component parameter dryRunQueryParam, but provided a context-specific description of the dryRun parameter for the createCharacter.

 There is another API pattern that addresses these problems in a completely different way.
 The definition of a true REST API — Level 3 in the Richardson Maturity Mode — is Hypermedia as the Engine of API State, or HATEOAS.
 An important component of HATEOAS is “code on demand”, whereby the API service returns code to the client which can implement application logic.
 This can include performing some business logic checks/validation without such business logic being hard-coded in the client.
 I’ll tackle HATEOAS in the future.